4-Day Upper Lower Split For Beginners

 Phase 1: Build the Base (Weeks 1-4)

-The first four weeks establish the pattern and find your working weights.
-Upper A and Lower A are the heavier, strength-focused sessions.
-Upper B and Lower B use different exercises at slightly higher reps to develop the same muscles from a different angle.
+The first four weeks establish working weights across four sessions.
+Upper A and Lower A are strength-focused with heavier loading.
+Upper B and Lower B use different exercises at moderate reps.
+Each session is designed to be completed in 45 to 50 minutes.

 How to approach the two session types